![]() | |

 Joshua was a bricklayer.

-783 & 784 - John Lyman b.
-1623 in England; d.
-1690 in Northampton and Dorcus Plum, b.
-1626 in England; d.
-1725 in New Haven.
+783 & 784 - John Lyman b.1623 in England; d.1690 in Northampton and Dorcus Plum, b.1626 in England; d.1725 in New Haven.

-785 & 786 - Isaac Sheldon 1629 in England; d.
-1636 in Northampton and Mary Woodford b.
-1636 in Roxbury, MA, d.
-1683 in Northampton.
+785 & 786 - Isaac Sheldon b.1629 in England; d.1636 in Northampton and Mary Woodford b.1636 in Roxbury, MA, d.1683 in Northampton.

 Coming to America in 1652, Isaac was a relatively late arrival among this bunch.
 His parents seem to have been with him on the crossing, but they died at sea.

-787 & 788 Samuel Allen b.
-1632 in Braintree; d.
-1718 in Northampton & Hannah Woodford b.
-1642 in Hartford, CT; d.
-1719 Northampton
+787 & 788 Samuel Allen b.1632 in Braintree; d.1718 in Northampton & Hannah Woodford b.1642 in Hartford, CT; d.1719 Northampton

 This marriage got off to a dramatic start.
 The couple were engaged when Hannah was only 17--young for marriage among the Puritans.
 In September 1659, two months before their marriage, Samuel sued John Bliss, also of Northampton "for unjustly stealing away the affections of Hannah Woodford, my espoused wife."
 Samuel later withdrew the suit "for that he found himself defective in his testimony."